memfault/interrupt/_drafts/test-automation-renode.md

 ## More Robot Framework Tips & Tricks

 The best place to start for inspiration of the various features of Renode's integration with Robot Framework is to search around the Internet.
-I've search for "Create Terminal Tester" on [GitHub](https://github.com/search?q=%22Create+Terminal+Tester%22&type=Code) and [grep.app](https://grep.app/search?q=Create%20Terminal%20Tester) and found great
+I've searched for "Create Terminal Tester" on [GitHub](https://github.com/search?q=%22Create+Terminal+Tester%22&type=Code) and [grep.app](https://grep.app/search?q=Create%20Terminal%20Tester) and found great